hund030/TeamsFx_Wiki_review/How-to-integrate-Azure-Functions-with-your-Teams-app.md

 ## Move the application to Azure

 1. Update bicep and azure.parameter.json to configure Azure Function App.
-You will need a Storage Account, an App Service Plan an an Function Service.
+You will need a Storage Account, an App Service Plan and a Function App Service.
-You can find the complete sample [here](https://github.com/OfficeDev/TeamsFx-Samples/blob/v3/hello-world-tab-with-backend/infra/azure.bicep)
+You can find the complete sample [here](https://github.com/OfficeDev/TeamsFx-Samples/blob/v3/hello-world-tab-with-backend/infra/azure.bicep).

     ```
     param resourceBaseName string